ifip-summerschool/ifip-summerschool.github.io/_pages/welcome.md

 Every year an award is given for the Best Student Paper.
 Submissions by senior researchers and participants in European, national, or regional/community research projects are also very welcome, and are generally published in a separate section of the book volume.

+## IFIP Digital Equity Fund

+PhD and MSc students from developing countries may apply for a travel grant.
+Grantees will receive a bank deposit after attending the conference if they participate in person in the event.
+The grant can be only used to cover transportation costs up to a maximum of 500 EUR.

+To apply for the grant students need to submit their abstract, send an informal request to receive the grant along with an estimation of the travel costs and a CV.
+Applications will be evaluated in parallel to the submitted abstracts starting from May 22nd.
+Later application might still be considered if there are funds left.

+Successful applications will be reimbursed after the event and need to provide a signed payment form, a copy of the ticket receipt, a copy of the boarding pass, a report including photographs grantee´s participation on the event, and stating the possible impact it may have.

 {% include gallery id="logos" %}